Bead Looms & Beadwork History

 You can purchase all of these products individually, but if you are new to using a bead loom, here are some perfect starter kits available through the Wandering Bull – Native American Craft Supply store online:

 Once you have added the warp to your loom, you are ready to begin weaving the weft, which is what you call the thread and beads that run across the warp.
 The loom holds the warp threads under tension while you weave across them with the weft threads and beads.
 The most basic technique for weaving beads is the square weave.
 In this weave the warp and weft threads cross each other at right angles as it is in most woven fabrics.
 The beads are secured on the weft thread between the warps.
-This method of beadwork has obviously been used for a long time, as wampum belts from the 1600’s through the 1800’s also use the ‘single-strand square-weave’ technique.
+This method of beadwork has been used for a long time, as wampum belts from the 1600s through the 1800s use the ‘single-strand square-weave’ technique.